Biography of Jeremy R. Hansen

 LCol Hansen's flight experience began at the age of 12, when he joined the Air Cadet Program.
 He obtained both glider and private pilot licenses through this program by the age of 17.
 This training led to his acceptance to Collège militaire royal in Saint-Jean-sur-Richelieu, Quebec.

-NASA Experience: LCol Hansen was one of two recruits selected in May 2009 through the third Canadian Astronaut Recruitment Campaign.
+Astronaut Experience: LCol Hansen was one of two recruits selected by the Canadian Space Agency (CSA) in May 2009 through the third Canadian Astronaut Recruitment Campaign.
 He is one of 14 members of the 20th National Aeronautics and Space Administration (NASA) astronaut class.
 In 2011, LCol Hansen graduated from Astronaut Candidate Training, which included scientific and technical briefings, intensive instruction in International Space Station (ISS) systems, Extravehicular Activities (EVAs, or spacewalks), robotics, physiological training, T-38 flight training, Russian language courses, and sea and wilderness survival training.

-While waiting for a flight assignment, LCol Hansen works at NASA's Mission Control Center as Capcom—the voice between the ground and the ISS.
+While waiting for a flight assignment, LCol Hansen represents CSA at NASA, and works at the Mission Control Center as Capcom—the voice between the ground and the ISS.

 Images of Jeremy Hansen